 The Council for the Study of Community Colleges (www.cscconline.org) has been a project of the Center for the Study of Community Colleges since 2006.
 Housing the Council, a scholarly community affiliated with the American Association of Community Colleges, is one of the ways we fulfill our goal to promote and disseminate exemplary research on the community college enterprise.

-In an effort the better understand the community college's role in developing students' civic agency, behavior, and knowledge, the Center is collaborating with The Democracy Commitment to examine the individual and institutional factors leading to greater civic outcomes at 10 community colleges across the nation.
-Results from this national pilot study will be available in Fall 2015.
+In an effort the better understand the community college's role in developing students' civic agency, capacity, behavior, and knowledge, the Center is collaborating with The Democracy Commitment to examine the individual and institutional factors leading to greater civic outcomes at community colleges across the nation.

 The Democracy Commitment is a national initiative providing a platform for the development and expansion of civic engagement in community colleges.

-On a cooperative learning agreement funded by the Kettering Foundation, the Center is coordinating investigations into civic programs, practices, and outcomes at community colleges across the country.
+Through a cooperative learning agreement with the Kettering Foundation, the Center coordinated investigations into civic programs, practices, and outcomes at community colleges across the country, all members of The Democracy Commitment.
 These projects will be detailed in a forthcoming (2016) New Directions for Community Colleges volume on Civic Learning and Democratic Engagement.